naama-alon/S-ACORD/README.md

 All algorithm parameters can be modified via the configuration files in the `run_me` directory:

-- `config_goIcp.py` – Controls the Go-ICP alignment parameters.
+- `config_goIcp.py` - Controls the Go-ICP alignment parameters.
+- `config_FastSpectrum.py` - Controls the FastSpectrum parameters.
-- `config_fmap.py` – Controls the functional map computation.
+- `config_fmap.py` - Controls the functional map computation.
-- `config_analysis.py` – Controls analysis parameters and outputs.
+- `config_analysis.py` - Controls analysis parameters and outputs.

 > For a first run, it is recommended to use the default configuration values.